aarenson/PHPCap/README.md

 The REDCap API is a set of web services that allow other programs to interoperate with REDCap by exporting or importing data using HTTP Post requests.
-The REDCap development team supplies a class, `RestCallRequest`, which wraps the lower level code needed to encrypt, send, receive, and decrypt messages to the REDCap service in easier-to-use methods.
+The REDCap development team supplied a class, `RestCallRequest` (original source of this file is unknown), which wraps the lower level code needed to encrypt, send, receive, and decrypt messages to the REDCap service in easier-to-use methods.